ICJIA/icjia-sfs-2024/content/program-summary.md

 splash:
 ---

-## SFS Program Model
+## Program Summary

-The core components of the SFS program model include:
+The Safe From the Start (SFS) program provides developmentally and culturally appropriate services to children ages 0 to 5 who have witnessed or been exposed to violence.
+These services are also provided to their families or caregivers.
+SFS serves young victims of abuse, neglect, or maltreatment, and/or who witnessed domestic violence, sexual assault, or other violent crimes.

+### SFS Core Components

-• Coalition-Building: Partnerships with community-based agencies and other local and state organizations serving children exposed to violence and their families;
+• Coalition-Building: Partnerships with community-based agencies and other local and state organizations serving children exposed to violence and their families.

-• Direct Services: Assessment, service plan development, individual/group therapy and case management, re-assessment, psychoeducation; and
+• Direct Services: Assessment, service plan development, individual/group therapy and case management, re-assessment, psychoeducation.

 • Public Awareness: Community outreach and education.

-### Coalition-Building and Collaboration
+**Coalition-Building and Collaboration**

 Coalition building, collaboration, and coordination are central components of the SFS program model.
-State and local agency, including community-based organizations, collaboration and coordination is required.
-SFS Coalitions develop strategies to build relationships with community partners to establish referrals into the program as well as link program participants with referrals in the community.
+SFS coalitions build relationships with community partners that can both make referrals into the program and link program participants with other resources.
+Additionally, SFS coalitions focus on broader program implementation, organizational change, information sharing enhancements, protocol creation, and other tasks related to service collaboration and coordination.

-SFS coalitions include a variety of partners.
+SFS coalitions include state and local government agencies, community-based organizations, educational institutions, and other allied professionals.
 Required partners represent key points of entry for prevention of violence exposure and trauma and intervention services.
 Recommended partners provide additional support resources.
 Required and recommended partners may vary based on program need and communities’ existing service delivery systems.

-Required Partners:
+Required partners:

 - Child advocacy centers
 - Child welfare agencies